anatawa12/AvatarOptimizer/.docs/content/docs/developers/asset-description/index.en.md

 In Asset Description, as with the components in the Scene, types are stored in the form of guid and fileID of the Script Asset.\
 Therefore, even if the class name is changed, the specification in Asset Description will work without any problems as long as the components in the Scene are not broken.

+### Parameters Read By External Tools {#parameters-read-by-external-tools}

+Specify the parameters that are read by external tools.

+Please read [above](#why-parameters-read-by-external-tools) for more information.

+### Parameters Changed By External Tools {#parameters-changed-by-external-tools}

+Specify the parameters that are changed by external tools.

+Please read [above](#why-parameters-written-by-external-tools) for more information.